mhaugrud/msumcspy/_sources/ClassesBasics/AddingMoreAttributes.rst

 .. admonition:: Extend this program

    * Modify the deposit and withdraw methods in the above activecode to append the amount to the transaction list (for withdraw, append the negative of the amount).

-   * Modify the statement method (between the two existing print statements) to iterate over the list of transactions, displaying the amount of each one.
+   * Modify the statement method (between the two existing print statements) to iterate over the list of transactions, displaying its amount and the balance after this transaction posts.

 .. index:: class diagram